ssahai/python/README.md

 python
 ======

-Scripts that I wrote while learning python.
+The repository contains the scripts that I am writing currently while learning python.